phac-nml/irida/doc/administrator/galaxy/existing-galaxy.md

 The following is a list of other necessary configuration settings within the file `config/galaxy.ini` for IRIDA to function with Galaxy.

-1. Change `allow_library_path_paste` to allow direct linking of files in Galaxy to the IRIDA file locations.
+1. Change `allow_library_path_paste` to allow direct linking of files in Galaxy to the IRIDA file locations (as opposed to making copies).
 E.g.,
    * Change `#allow_library_path_paste = False` to `allow_library_path_paste = True`.
 2. Set the Galaxy `id_secret` for encoding database ids.
 E.g.,
    * Change `#id_secret = USING THE DEFAULT IS NOT SECURE!` to `id_secret = some secure password`